IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Locations they may go to but are not required
 - Center of government/religion (theocracy)
-- The Eledeia manor
+- The Eledeia residence
 - Memorial for bluemoon's dad
-- like a cool cafe to chill out at?
+- like a cool cafe to chill out at? a safe place

 # NPCs